 They noted that this niche, the use of maps, could be applied to different domains that were not just games.
 Kumar explains next about the Brownsville Project, a community in Brooklyn, New York, where, due to the antiquity and precariousness of their homes and the lack of proper planning by the authorities, there has been an area of marked poverty and delinquency in which insecurity of the settlers is a daily danger.

-It was necessary to make this situation known to the world in a way that did not go unnoticed or end up being the owner of a newscast that would be forgotten in a few days.
-A different form of communication was then created in which, although a reflection on the reality shown is produced, it is shown in a more attractive, playful way, which "hooks" the one who visualizes it and who breaks the schemes of solemnity and linearity of a documentary type journalistic report.
+It was required to make this situation known to the world in a way that did not go unnoticed or ended up being the headline of a news program that was forgotten in a few days.
+A different form of communication was then conceived in which although a reflection on the reality shown is produced, it is shown in a more attractive, playful way, that "hooks" those who visualize it and that breaks the schemes of solemnity and linearity of a documentary-type journalistic report.

 To achieve the so-called simulation of autonomous vehicles, Mantle provides as an added value the ability to interpret multiple mapping (embedding) procedures of map layers to create a significant portion of a virtual environment use case as a "specific intersection" or known black spots of accidents that may be ready to train in minutes or hours instead of days or weeks.The last project mentioned by Kumar is related to the automotive industry.
 Specifically with the possibility of working simulations of cars that can self-drive.
 But in order to create and test in self-conducting spaces, we need to know how a human being behaves in front of a track.
 We must "emulate" the way a human reasoned in different situations.
 This brings us back to the field of AI (Artificial Intelligence) which aims to reproduce the behavior of the human brain.
 To this we add the Machine Learning because machines must be able to recognize patterns of behavior by themselves and "predict" behaviors.